doctrine/doctrine-website-sphinx/site/2014/02/21/security_in_doctrine.rst

    case-sensitive.
 Even more weird, Oracle unquoted identifiers are uppercased, PostgreSQL unquoted identifires are lowercased.
 MySQL casing is based on a config option.
-Doctrine 1.* had various unfixable bugs because of identifier quotoing, which is why we decided that Doctrine will not use automatic identifier quoting.
+Doctrine 1.* had various unfixable bugs because of identifier quoting, which is why we decided that Doctrine will not use automatic identifier quoting.

 2. The APIs of ``Connection#insert()``, ``Connection#update()`` and